donaldboulton/publiuslogic/src/pages/blog/gatsby-lightgallery-cloudinary.md

 ## Gatsby LightGallery Cloudinary

-I have used [LightGalley](http://sachinchoolur.github.io/lightGallery/) in my ASP.NET, Core-2, Jekyll, React and now in my Gatsby site for Image Gallerys and iframes to display any kind of html content.
+I have used [LightGalley](http://sachinchoolur.github.io/lightGallery/) in my ASP.NET, Core-2, Jekyll, React and now in my Gatsby site for Image Galleries and iframes to display any kind of html content.
-Using Styled Components and mediaQuery in a Styled CSS Grid for the image Cells
+Using Styled Components and mediaQuery in a Styled CSS Grid for the image Cells.

- > LightGallery has a react SDK for usage in react and vanilla.js for the plugins.
-The jQuery plugins do not include the .js
+LightGallery has a react SDK for usage in react and vanilla.js for the plugins.
+The jQuery plugins do not include the .js. as the code blocks below indicate.

 ```js:title=for jQuery
 import 'lg-autoplay'